 By ELKE GOVERTSEN

 Like this blog?
-Check out more from one of Missoula’s FAVORITE Mamas About Town, Elke Govertsen: Camp Elke, Get Outta Town, Norman Rockwell’s Got Nothing on Missoula, or Anywhere but Missoula, MT.
+Check out more from one of Missoula’s FAVORITE Mamas About Town, Elke Govertsen: Norman Rockwell’s Got Nothing on Missoula, Anywhere but Missoula, MT, or It’s all Relative.
 And check out Missoula Children and Nature Network and Active Moms Missoula.

 Back to the Mama About Town blog home page.
 Thoughts?
 Please scroll below and feel free to comment.

 Bio: Elke Govertsen is the publisher of Mamalode which is a magazine and website for area moms.
 When not juggling her family, business, and the laundry (disclosure – there is no laundry being done whatsoever), Elke tries to eek out time to write, do yoga, and read like a fiend.